gnolang/gnonative/examples/electron/README.md

 ### Enable the Electron-Nodejs integration:

-Open the `main.ts` file and add the following line as shown [in docs](https://www.electronjs.org/docs/latest/tutorial/sandbox#disabling-the-sandbox-for-a-single-process):
+Open the `src/main.ts` file and add the line `nodeIntegration: true` to `webPreferences`.
+More details about Electron-Nodejs integration can be found [here](https://www.electronjs.org/docs/latest/tutorial/sandbox#disabling-the-sandbox-for-a-single-process).

 ```bash
 webPreferences: {